gptt916/teamabsolutely/README.md

 - Gobin Giritharan

 ## Overview
 - Demographic consensus tool that allows users to rate anything and everything YAY or NAY.
 Using Facebook Login user information will be extracted to create powerful data on demographic differences in preferences.
 Users can view preference data based on age, gender and region.
+We will believe this concept is extremely scalable and as such believe that we can add additional features if we complete our goals.

 ## Beta Version Goals
 - Facebook Login